Ocolus1/django-auth/README.md

 | [django-allauth](https://django-allauth.readthedocs.io/en/latest/)        | Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.           |
 | [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) | django-crispy-forms provides you with a `crispy` filter and `{% crispy %}` tag that will let you control the rendering behavior of your Django forms in a very elegant and DRY way.     |

-## Contributing

-- Django-Authentication is a simple project, so you can contribute to it by just adding your code to the project to improve it.
-- If you have any questions, please feel free to open an issue or create a pull request.

 ## License